Search the Issue Highlights:

 LETTERS AND CASES FROM LAWYERS AND JUDGES

 The Practice Review has a file of slip sheet cases as well as letters from lawyers and judges confronting problems in daily practice.
-From these letters and cases, often unreported, come lessons that the SPR summarizes about easily overlooked procedural pitfalls.
+From these letters and cases, often unreported, are lessons that the SPR summarizes, stressing overlooked procedural pitfalls.

 SELECTION PROCESS

-The Practice Review sifts through the mountain of constantly accumulating caselaw and selects only the most instructive items.
-It helps spare the practitioner the difficult labor of deciding what is and what is not important.
-It stresses current issues and problems that hide in unlikely places.
+The Practice Review sifted through the mountain of constantly accumulating caselaw and selected only the most instructive items, helping to spare the practitioner the difficult labor of deciding what is and what is not important.
+It stresses problems that hide in unlikely places.

 THE FEAR OF ERROR

 Good lawyers carry with them the fear of error.
-It is the main mission of the Practice Review to report -- and advise -- on things that can reduce that fear.
+The Practice Review advises on things that can reduce that fear.

 WARNINGS WHEN CASES CONFLICT

-The Practice Review often reports on conflicts among the courts on points of procedure -- especially when the risk of following the more lenient of two decisions is more subtle than obvious, It points up the sometimes hidden consequences of taking the easy way out.
+The Practice Review often reported on conflicts among the courts on points of procedure — especially when the risk of following the more lenient of two decisions, each more subtle than obvious, showed the sometimes hidden consequences of taking the easy way out.

 CROSS-REFERENCES